dojoengine/book/docs/pages/getting-started/setup.md

+---
+title: Dojo Development Setup Guide
+description: A comprehensive guide for setting up a Dojo development environment, including prerequisites and installation steps for different operating systems.
+---

 # Development Setup

 > This is a guide to setting up a development environment for Dojo.
 It is not suggested to follow this guide if you are just wanting to play with the toolchain.
 We strongly suggest following the [Quick Start](/getting-started.mdx) guide.